shogun-toolbox/shogun/doc/readme/EXAMPLES.md

 which is also part of `make doc`.
 The target might not be available if the requirements in `doc/cookbook/requirements.txt` are not satisfied (in particular Sphinx), or if the meta examples are disabled.

-If the following error is still visible
+In case the cookbook target is still missing then inspect the following.

-    make: *** No rule to make target 'cookbook'.
-Stop.

 Find out if value of `SPHINX_EXECUTABLE` is set by searching for it in CMakeCache.txt which is present in the build directory.
-If it's not set then not all requirements in `doc/cookbook/requirements.txt` have been satisfied.

-If it is set then try to compile by giving an explicit path to `sphinx-build` file.
+If it's not set then it is the sphinx-build that has not been found.
+In this case re-run the cmake script with a explicit path to `sphinx-build` file.
 The file can be located by using the command `locate sphinx-build`.
 Then use the following cmake statement to build shogun again and then try to render the cookbooks.

     cmake -DSPHINX_EXECUTABLE="<path/to/sphinx-build>" -DBUILD_META_EXAMPLES=ON [other cmake options] ..